599 Shares in D.R. Horton, Inc. (NYSE:DHI) Purchased by US Asset Management LLC

 The company also recently announced a quarterly dividend, which was paid on Wednesday, December 15th.
 Stockholders of record on Monday, December 6th were issued a dividend of $0.225 per share.
 This represents a $0.90 annualized dividend and a dividend yield of 0.85%.
 This is a positive change from D.R.
 Horton’s previous quarterly dividend of $0.20.
 The ex-dividend date of this dividend was Friday, December 3rd.
 D.R.
 Horton’s payout ratio is 7.87%.

 A number of analysts have recently weighed in on the stock.
-JPMorgan Chase & Co. lowered their price target on shares of D.R.
-Horton from $129.00 to $115.00 and set an “overweight” rating on the stock in a report on Thursday, October 14th.
+Raymond James raised their price target on shares of D.R.
+Horton from $110.00 to $120.00 and gave the company a “strong-buy” rating in a report on Wednesday, November 17th.
+Barclays raised their price target on shares of D.R.
+Horton from $122.00 to $140.00 and gave the company an “overweight” rating in a report on Wednesday, December 15th.
 Royal Bank of Canada raised their price target on shares of D.R.
 Horton from $100.00 to $103.00 and gave the company a “sector perform” rating in a report on Wednesday, November 10th.
-Bank of America assumed coverage on shares of D.R.
+KeyCorp raised their price target on shares of D.R.
+Horton from $110.00 to $120.00 and gave the company an “overweight” rating in a report on Wednesday, November 10th.
+Finally, Bank of America initiated coverage on shares of D.R.
 Horton in a report on Monday, November 8th.
 They issued a “buy” rating and a $112.00 price target on the stock.
-Citigroup raised their price target on shares of D.R.
-Horton from $104.00 to $116.00 and gave the company a “buy” rating in a report on Thursday, November 11th.
-Finally, The Goldman Sachs Group cut shares of D.R.
-Horton from a “buy” rating to a “neutral” rating and set a $119.00 target price for the company. in a research note on Wednesday, December 1st.
 Three research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat.com, the company has an average rating of “Buy” and an average price target of $114.93.

 About D.R.
 Horton